-Rule #3: When using the heavier topstitching thread, loosen tension slightly.
-Experiment with loosening the tension in half increments until you get the look you want.
-Click HERE to learn how to adjust tension.
+Rule #3: When using the heavier topstitching thread, you may have to loosen tension slightly.
+But stitch a sample BEFORE you tamper with your tension.
+Then, if you think you need to loosen your tension, do so in half increments and retest.
+Repeat until you get the look you want.
+Click HERE to learn how to adjust tension!

-Rule #4: If your fabric is slippery or very lightweight, layer a water-soluble stabilizer or a strip of tissue paper close to the feed dog.
+Rule #4: If your fabric is slippery or very lightweight or your test sample is puckering, layer a water-soluble stabilizer or a strip of tissue paper close to the feed dog.

 Rule #5: If you need to pause as you topstitch or edgestitch, do so with the needle DOWN.